How to Create a Food & Symptom Diary for Ulcerative Colitisby Mandy Patterson Patient Expert

 Establishing a tracking goal is important when creating your diary.
 This way, you have something you’re working toward and can reflect on over time.
 Make sure the goal isn’t too short-term — a goal to track for a day or even a week will likely be too short to tell you anything.

-If you have an appointment with your gastroenterologist (GI) coming up in three months, make your goal something like, “I’m going to track my meals and my symptoms every day from now until my next GI appointment.”
+If you have an appointment with your gastroenterologist coming up in several months, make your goal something like, “I’m going to track my meals and my symptoms every day from now until my next appointment.”

 Now it’s time to track!
 You’ve got your tool set up and customized to focus on the things you care about, so now you can put pen to paper, or finger to screen or keyboard.